sudomateo/website/content/gear/index.md

 has a built-in KVM switch which allowed me to get rid of my dock and USB switch.

 This monitor uses multi-stream transport (MST) to split the monitor into sections for one computer to treat as two monitors or two computers to treat as one monitor.
-I use its 50%/50% mode with one computer if I want to act like I have two monitors (e.g., for screen sharing one monitor and not the other) and I use its 25%/75% mode with two computers where the streaming computer uses the 25% and the computer being recorded uses the 75% which is a perfect 4K resolution.
+I use its 50%/50% mode with one computer if I want to act like I have two monitors (e.g., for screen sharing one monitor and not the other) and I use its 50%/50% mode with two computers where one computer uses one half and the other computer uses the other half.
 If I'm not doing either of those things I'll just use its 100% mode as a single monitor.

 ### ZSA Moonlander